craigfrancis/datetime/readme.md

 ---

+## Developer information

 The XCode version of this widget, using Swift 3, uses a WebView.

-It does this by adding an icon to NSStatusBar (the system menu bar), where a left click will open an NSPopover (which contains the WebView).
+It does this by adding an icon to NSStatusBar (the system menu bar), where a left click will open an NSPopover.

 The widget intentionally remains open until a second left click (so multiple values can be copy/pasted).